 How to Pair a New Apple TV Remote

-After identifying your Apple TV model corresponding to the model number, please follow the list to ensure your new Apple TV remote can connect to your Apple TV:
+After identifying your Apple TV model using the model number, refer to the list below to check if your new Apple TV remote is compatible and can connect properly.

 Apple TV Remote Model | Compatibility Model of Apple TV |